nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Sequence of the SortTaskCommand

-Shown below is a sequence diagram of what occurs when the `excute` method of `LogicManager` is invoked.
+Shown below is a sequence diagram of what occurs when the `execute` method of `LogicManager` is invoked.

 <img src="images/SortTaskCommandSequenceDiagram.png" />

 **Sequence of actions made when `execute` method of `LogicManager` is invoked**
-1. `LogicManager` object takes in `"sort c/priority"` which the user keys into the command line.
+1. `LogicManager` object takes in `"t sort c/priority"` which the user keys into the command line.
-2. `LogicManager` object calls the `parseCommand` of the `AddressBookParser` object created during the initialisation of `LogicManager` object and passes the `"sort c/priority"` as the arguments of `parseCommand`
+2. `LogicManager` object calls the `parseCommand` of the `AddressBookParser` object created during the initialisation of `LogicManager` object and passes the `"t sort c/priority"` as the arguments of `parseCommand`
 3. `SortTaskCommandParser` object is created during execution of `parseCommand` of `AddressBookParser`
 4. `SortTaskCommandParser` object calls its `parse` method with `"c/priority"` being passed in as argument.
 5. `SortTaskCommand` object called st is created from `SortTaskCommandParser`